sciurus/nethook/README.markdown

 ## Summary
 Nethook is a daemon that runs scripts when network interfaces change state.
+I wrote nethook before I was aware of [ifup-local and ifdown-local](http://blog.dastrup.com/?p=52).
+You can probably use them instead.

 ## Usage
 When a network interface goes down, the following locations are checked for scripts.
 If they exist and are executable, they are run.